Telzezl/Neomythism/README.md

 # Neomythism
 Repositry for the philosophy, branches and such-like are encouraged!
 All essays are being stored here as of 02/09/2025

 This repository serves as a **complete archive** of the Neomythism project.
+Telzezl's Neomythism is the original, making it "canon".
 It contains essays, foundational texts, and key tweets in both **PDF** and **DOCX** formats.

 Prior to this we merely stored essays on Substack, however it is useful if we can track version history.